JUDOKICK/creol-documentation/source/creol-offsets.rst

 Containers hold complete and complex structures of individual "Pages" within the site.
 The routing and authentication is handled by the App container and each View is responsible for displaying information correctly

+App
+^^^

+App Container containing the entirety of the creol dapp

 AccountView
 ^^^^^^^^^^^